List of Canon camcorders: Optics

 The built-in lens has a focal length of 4.5 mm - 90 mm (equivalent to 32.5 mm - 650 mm for 35 mm), with a maximum f/stop of f/1.6.
 Canon also includes its image stabilization technology on the camera, the same technology used in many of their Single-lens reflex camera lenses.
-The lens body has three rings affecting focus, zoom and aperture; however these rings do not manually drive the lens.
+The lens body has three rings affecting focus, zoom and aperture; however, these rings do not manually drive the lens.
 Instead, sensors measure the movement of the rings and electronically drive the lens through built-in motors allowing for smoother operation and more feedback telling the user exactly what focal range, aperture f-number and zoom number the lens is set to.
-The lens thread supports 72 mm filters and adapters such as fish-eye and wide angle lenses.
+The lens thread supports 72 mm filters and adapters such as fisheye and wide-angle lenses.
 Modern devices such as the Letus35 also allow for 35 mm lenses to be attached providing a very shallow depth of field and create a more "film" like feel which is often desired by many amateur film makers and allows for even greater operational flexibility of the XH A1.